 - The amount of labor required

-- If you’re building out (which is less expensive) versus building up (which is more expensive)
+- If you’re building out (which is less expensive) versus building up (which is more costly)

-- If you run into any unexpected issues.
-Renovating a home comes with uncovering unexpected issues, ranging from mold to HVAC issues to plumbing problems.
+- If you run into any unforeseen issues.
+Renovating a home involves uncovering unexpected issues, ranging from mold to HVAC to plumbing problems.

 Is a Home Addition Worth It?

-Determining if a home addition is worth the cost is a question that is personal to your own unique situation.
+Determining if a home addition is worth the cost is a question that depends on your unique situation.
 Some questions you can ask yourself include:

 - Does our family have a sentimental attachment to the house and the neighborhood?

-- Is our family happy with the existing house, and we simply need more space?
+- Is our family happy with the existing house, and do we simply need more space?

-- Will the cost investment of adding on keep our resale value in line with the house comparables in the area?
+- Will the cost investment of adding on keep our resale value in line with the comparable houses in the area?

-- Does our family have a place to temporarily live during the construction period?
+- Does our family have a place to live during the construction period temporarily?